 UiButton.
 These are

-coordinated by the controller, an instance of the class
+coordinated by the view controller delegate, an instance of the class

 When you touch a button, Cocoa Touch calls a method in the

-to receive notifications of changes in
+to receive notifications of changes in the application state.
+An

-When you touch a tile button, the calculations for the new tile positions are performed directly by the controller.
-When you touch the
+When you touch a tile button, the new model for the tile positions is

+determined directly by the controller.
+When you touch the Solve

 When the controller is displaying a solution to the puzzle, the model is

 expanded to include a list of future configurations along with the

 current one.
 A timer periodically calls the controller’s